Climate-related Financial Information Disclosure（TCFD）

 2. Transition Risk

-In the Business Technologies Business, which accounts for about 72% of the Konica Minolta Group’s total sales, it is becoming increasingly clear that stakeholders are demanding that the Group introduce renewable energy procurement, so it is prioritizing transition risk as a priority action item.
-In fiscal 2021, Konica Minolta completed its introduction of renewable energy-derived electricity, which accounts for 25% of the total power consumption of the Business Technologies Business.
-In fiscal 2022, the Group will bring renewable energy use up to 38%, and it has set a target of 100% use of renewable energy-derived electricity for its office equipment production plants and toner filling plants in Europe and the United States.
-Konica Minolta will continue to conduct annual risk reviews and consider introducing renewable energy-derived electricity in projects with potential risks.
+In the Business Technologies Business, which accounts for about 75% of the Konica Minolta Group’s total sales, it is becoming increasingly clear that stakeholders are demanding that the Group introduce renewable energy procurement, so it is prioritizing transition risk as a priority action item.
+In fiscal 2022, Konica Minolta installed solar power generation equipment and used renewable energy certificates to achieve 100% renewable energy at its main production base for office equipment in Malaysia.
+As a result, it has achieved 100% renewable energy at all MFP production sites and has converted 33% of the total electricity consumption of its Business Technologies Business to renewable energy.
+In fiscal 2023, the Group will bring renewable energy use up to 37%, and will continue to conduct annual risk reviews and consider introducing renewable energy-derived electricity in projects with potential risks.

 - Ratio of renewable energy-derived electricity to the Konica Minolta Group’s overall energy use (not including co-generated power) in fiscal 2019